The following information addresses the most important aspects of voter registration and elections in the Borough of Ringwood:

 General Elections are held on the Tuesday immediately following the first Monday in November.
 Polls are open from 6 am – 8 pm.

-October 27 - Last Day to Apply for Mail-in Ballot by Mail for General Election
+November 1 - Last Day to Apply for Mail-in Ballot by Mail

 If you have recently moved to Ringwood or moved to a different part of town; if you are newly married or if you are currently not registered to vote in Ringwood; please stop by the Borough Clerk's office during normal business hours to update your information or register to vote.